olcf/olcf-user-docs/software/UMS/index.rst

   /sw/{{HOST}}/modulefiles/ums/{{PROJECT}}/Core/<package1_name>/<package1_version2>.lua
   /sw/{{HOST}}/modulefiles/ums/{{PROJECT}}/Core/<package2_name>/<package2_version1>.lua

 You may have as many modulefiles as you see fit, both in terms of ``<package_name>`` and ``<package_version>``.
 However, it is imperative that ``/sw/{{HOST}}/modulefiles/ums/{{PROJECT}}/Core`` only have one level of subdirectories (``<packageN_name>``).
 Having subdirectories will alter the way LMOD searches for modulefiles globally and generally make LMOD's behavior indeterminate.
 It is also recommend that you be careful with symlinks in the modulefile prefix.
 In particular, symlinks under ``/sw/{{HOST}}/modulefiles/ums/{{PROJECT}}/Core`` that refer back to ``/sw/{{HOST}}/modulefiles/ums/{{PROJECT}}/Core`` will cause LMOD to enter a recursive loop and be unable to display or load your modules correctly.

+..
-If you want to expand the pilot to other machines, let us know and we can create corresponding directories under ``/sw/{peak,ascent,rhea,...}``.
-UA organizes software per-hostname rather than per-architecture and I'd discourage sharing builds between different machines.
-While this is less convenient for manually installed software in the short term, it works out better for everyone in the long term.
-This is because even though sometimes the architecture is the same for multiple hosts, these hosts generally go through upgrades and changes to key dependency libraries at different times; or they may have different resource managers; or applications may require different static configuration files between hosts.
+  If you want to expand the pilot to other machines, let us know and we can create corresponding directories under ``/sw/{andes,...}``.
+UA organizes software per-hostname rather than per-architecture and we discourage sharing builds between different machines.
+  Even though the architecture may be the same for multiple hosts, these hosts generally go through upgrades and changes to key dependency libraries at different times; or they may have different resource managers; or applications may require different static configuration files between hosts.
 It saves us the trouble of having to deal with incompatibilities in shared software when the environment between two machines diverges.

 For further assistance please contact OLCF at help@olcf.ornl.gov.